awesomemotive/WP-Mail-SMTP/readme.txt

 Yes!
 We have extensive documentation that covers setting up SMTP most popular email services.

-<a href="How to Set Up WordPress SMTP Using WP Mail SMTP by WPForms" rel="friend">Read our docs</a> to see the correct SMTP settings for each service.
+<a href="https://wpforms.com/docs/how-to-set-up-smtp-using-the-wp-mail-smtp-plugin/" rel="friend">Read our docs</a> to see the correct SMTP settings for each service.

 = Help!
 I need support or have an issue. =